-To obtain a TIP designation, the proposed or existing credit union must submit a request to the Office of Consumer Protection Director.
+To obtain a TIP designation, the proposed or existing credit union must submit a request to the Office of Consumer Financial Protection and Access Director.
 New charter applicants must follow the documentation requirements in Chapter 1.
 New charter applicants and existing credit unions must submit a business plan on how the credit union will serve the group with the request to serve the TIP.
 The business plan also must address how the credit union will verify the TIP.
 Examples of such verification include state licenses, professional licenses, organizational memberships, pay statements, union membership, or employer certification.
-The Office of Consumer Protection Director must approve this type of field of membership before a credit union can serve a TIP.
-Credit unions converting to a TIP can retain members of record but cannot add new members from its previous group or groups, unless it is part of the TIP.
+The Office of Consumer Financial Protection and Access Director must approve this type of field of membership before a credit union can serve a TIP.
+Credit unions converting to a TIP can retain members of record but cannot add new members from its previous group or groups, unless the group or groups are part of the TIP.

 Section II.B on Occupational Common Bond Amendments does not apply to a TIP common bond.
 Removing or changing a geographical limitation will be processed as a housekeeping amendment.
-If safety and soundness concerns are present, the Office of Consumer Protection Director may require additional information before the request can be processed.
+If safety and soundness concerns are present, the Office of Consumer Financial Protection and Access Director may require additional information before the request can be processed.